ShabalalaWATP/GARDAIN/README.md

 - The GARDIAN Dashboard renders hazard overlays, entitled-person locations, and curated intelligence as a single operational view for the Military/FCDO Commanders.
 - Messaging and planned automations close the loop between command guidance and citizens awaiting extraction.

+- More in depth README files for the Dashboard Web App can be found in the Dashboard folder and for the iOS App in the iOS folder.

 ## Component Highlights

 ### GARDIAN Dashboard (React + MapLibre)